AlexiaJM/Deep-learning-with-cats/README.md

 # Deep-learning-with-cats

 This repository is a "toy" project so I can gain experience building deep neural networks.
-I have a few subprojects in mind.
 My first goal is learning to generate pictures of cats with Generative Adversarial Networks (^._.^).

 ![](/images/DCGAN_220epochs.gif)